Dog Daycare Startup Tips and Suggestions

 - Mission statement outlining your business purpose and goals

-- Rates you will charge (which is usually based on half or full day services)
+- Rates you will charge (which is usually based on half-day or full-day services)

 - Marketing and advertising strategies

 You will also need to consult with a business attorney.
 Also, it is suggested that you utilize a business plan template, which you can find on the internet, or enlist the services of a professional business plan writer, which is money well spent and will help put you on the right track.